 Here’s a video from our day:

 Want some more inspiration for places to see and things to do?
-Visit Exeter have plenty of ideas for things to do back in Exeter this summer.
+Visit Exeter have plenty of ideas for things to do in Exeter.

 Handy things to know